-Ticket prices to the Necropolis to see the Crypts and Tombs of the Popes
+Necropolis ticket prices to see the Crypts and Tombs of the Popes

-How to enter the Grottoes of the Popes free of charge
+How to enter for free to the Grottoes of the Popes

-It is important not to confuse the grottoes of some Popes (a small subway gallery) with the Necropolis where St. Peter is buried, two floors below the Basilica.
+It is important not to confuse the grottoes of some of the Popes (a small subway gallery) with the Necropolis where St. Peter is buried, two floors below the Basilica.
+Visiting the

-Visiting the tombs of the Popes, on the other hand, is free and can be accessed from a small door inside the Basilica itself.
+of the Popes, however, is free and can be accessed from a small door inside the Basilica itself.

 Please note that you will not be able to take pictures